Academic Calendar 2024/25

 IPK 302

-Colonial Trauma and Indigenous Resilience
+Colonial Trauma, Residential Schools, and Resilience

 Corequisite(s): None.